-Honors is about striving for excellence.
-We are not satisfied with “meets standards” or just passively sitting through classes.
-We demand more from our college experience, and expect to apply what we learn in our local and global communities.
+FCC Honors is all about striving for excellence.
+We are not satisfied with simply “meeting standards” or asking our students to sit passively through classes.
+Instead, we demand that our students get more out of their college experience and expect them to apply what they learn in their local and global communities.

 - original student creative work or research (primary and secondary sources preferred)